-Biosecurity Act 2015 (the Act) explains how we
+Biosecurity Act 2015 (the Biosecurity Act) explains how we

 manage biosecurity threats to plant, animal and human heath in Australia and its external territories.

-very low level (but not zero).
+very low level of risk.
 This draws a balance between protecting Australia from pests and diseases, and maintaining our ability to trade internationally.

 the community also have a role to play.
 By working together we ensure Australia will have an efficient and sustainable biosecurity system into the future.